Is Olives Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Standard jarred or canned olives from major grocery brands like Goya, Mezzetta, or Kroger
+- • Plain jarred or canned olives from major grocery brands (Meijer, Lindsay, Mezzetta, Kroger)

 - • Moderate portions of 5-10 olives per serving to manage sodium intake